dannysdeng/dqn-pytorch/README.md

 # dqn-pytorch
-Towards getting Rainbow and all that.
+Towards learning Rainbow-DQN and all that good stuffs.

 Run the Rainbow with